SEO for Podcasts: How to Make Your Podcast Rank

 How does SEO for podcasts work?

-Until recently, podcasts and other types of audio content were not seen as direct SEO assets.
+Until relatively recently, podcasts and other types of audio content were not seen as direct SEO assets.
 Google couldn't index or crawl audio files, but this started to change in 2019, when the search engine announced that podcasts would be indexed and appear in search results thanks to the advancements in AI and natural language processing.
 Google created a specific platform for it 'Google Podcasts'.

 When it comes to optimizing your podcast for SEO and increasing its chances of ranking, there are a number of things you can do, both within the audio of the podcast itself, and using written content.
-In the next section we've outlined eight podcast SEO tips to help make your show SEO-friendly.
+In the next section, we've outlined eight podcast SEO tips to help make your show SEO-friendly.

-How to optimize your podcast for SEO
+How to optimize your podcast for SEO: 8 best practices and top tips

 1. Create a website for your podcast